The Marksman (2021 film): Production

 The project, originally titled The Minuteman, was announced in May 2019, with Liam Neeson set to star.
 In September 2019, it was announced that Winnick and Raba joined the cast of the film.

-Principal photography occurred in Lorain County, Portage County, and Chardon, Ohio.
+Principal photography occurred in Lorain County, Portage County, Cleveland and other locations in Cuyahoga County, and Chardon, Ohio.
 Filming also occurred in New Mexico, and wrapped in October 2019.

 Release

 The Marksman was initially scheduled to be theatrically released in the United States on January 22, 2021, but was later moved up a week to January 15.

 Reception

 Box office

-The Marksman grossed $15.6 million in the United States and Canada, and $7.4 million in other territories, for a worldwide of $23 million.
+The Marksman grossed $15.6 million in the United States and Canada, and $8.3 million in other territories, for a worldwide of $23.9 million.

 The film grossed $3.7 million over the four-day MLK opening weekend, the second Open Road/Neeson title to top the box office during the COVID-19 pandemic after Honest Thief the previous October.
 The film played best in the South, with men making up 57% of the audience, and 72% being over the age of 25.
 It remained in first the following weekend with $2.03 million, then made $1.2 million in its third weekend and finished third.